misterbastean/google-apps-for-education/README.md

 # google-apps-for-education
 Collection of different Google Apps Scripts focused on educational application.
+Code is far from perfect, but it works for me.
+Sorry for the complete lack of help or useful documentation - I'm an English teacher who has had to learn JS/GAS by necessity.

 "Student Failure Reporter"
 Takes a CSV output of student failure data and combines rows of the same student (e.g. if Johnny is failing 3 classes).